dibyendumajumdar/ravi-compiler/README.md

 ## Status

-* Work in progress - currently woking on C code generation from the IR
+* Work in progress - currently working on C code generation from the IR

 ## Documentation